+Notifications to Parties

 Equitable Treatment

-Clery Act Reporting 10
+Clery Act Reporting

-Retaliation 10
+Retaliation

 The College's Mandatory Response Obligations10

-Notice, Dissemination and Publication of Policy10
+Notice, Dissemination, and Publication of Policy10

 III.
 Sexual Harassment Defined, Jurisdiction & Scope of Policy11

 Sexual Harassment Defined11

-Force, Coercion, Consent, and Incapacitation13
+Force, Coercion, Consent, and Incapacitation14

-Jurisdiction of the College14
+Jurisdiction of the College15

-Scope of the College's Educational Program and Activities14
+Scope of the College's Educational Program and Activities15

+Expectations for Employees - Relationships with Students 15

+Students Under the Age of 18 16

 IV.
-Formal Grievance Process15
+Formal Grievance Process16

-Notice of Allegations15
+Notice of Allegations

-Investigation16
+Investigation17

-Investigation Timeline16
+Investigation Timeline17

-Concurrent Law Enforcement Investigation or Criminal Proceedings16
+Concurrent Law Enforcement Investigation or Criminal Proceedings17

-The Investigation Process16
+The Investigation Process

 Role and Participation of Witnesses in the Investigation

-Recording of Interviews17
+Recording of Interviews

-Evidentiary Considerations in the Investigation17
+Evidentiary Considerations in the Investigation

-Investigative Report
+Investigative Report 19

-The Hearing17
+The Hearing 19

-Evidentiary Considerations in the Hearing18
+Evidentiary Considerations in the Hearing 20

-Final Determination as to Responsibility and Standard of Proof 19
+Final Determination as to Responsibility and Standard of Proof 20

-Sanctions, Disciplinary Action & Remedies 19
+Sanctions, Disciplinary Action & Remedies 21

-False Allegations and Evidence 20
+False Allegations and Evidence 22

-Long-Term Remedies/Other Actions 20
+Long-Term Remedies/Other Actions 22

-Failure to Comply with Disciplinary Sanctions or other Remedies
+Failure to Comply with Disciplinary Sanctions or Other Remedies 22

+Appeals 22

-Record Retention 22
+Record Retention 23

-Revision of this Policy 23
+Revision of this Process 24

+Training Required for All Employees 24